lingo/sublime-fscompletion/README.md

 Enable auto-completion of paths from the file system à la [VIM](http://vimdoc.sourceforge.net/htmldoc/insert.html#i_CTRL-X_CTRL-F).

-Depending on the path, the file completion can be trigged automatically using the default `Ctrl-Space` auto-completion or it can be explicitly triggered by `Ctrl-x, Ctrl-f` shortcut.
-This can be always rebound to a different key combination.
+Depending on the path, the file completion can be trigged automatically using the default `Ctrl-Space` auto-completion or it can be explicitly triggered by `Ctrl+Alt+/` (on OSX, `Command` instead of control) shortcut.

+This combination can be always rebound to a different key combination in usual SublimeText manner, by opening the User keybindings file (see menu: `Preferences/Package Settings/FileSystem Autocompletion`).

 This plugin handles spaces in file names and find the correct file path beginning.
 If you find any problem, please open an issue.

 ## Installation ##
 Either by using the package manager or manually by cloning/downloading the latest snapshot of the `master` branch into the Sublime's package folder (e.g. `~/Library/Application Support/Sublime Text 2/Packages/` on OSX).